pinder-org/pinder/README.md

 ## 5. 📦 Dataloader

-We provide a standardized pytorch geometric dataloader (and are happy to provide more if there are feature requests) for easy loading of datasets.
+We provide two flavors of dataloaders based on the `Dataset` and `DataLoader` APIs from `torch` and `torch-geometric` as example implementations (and are happy to provide more if there are feature requests) for easy loading of datasets.

 All dataloaders are based on iterators over `PinderSystem`, a core abstraction which provides the collection of structural data associated with an entry in the pinder database.